-Modterra is a Colorado design studio creating concrete sinks, basins, and objects.
-The work grew from travel and a life spent in the American West — the colors we returned to, the forms carved by wind and water, the names on old maps most people pass without noticing.
+Modterra is a Colorado design studio creating concrete sinks, basins, and objects in hand-cast GFRC.
+The work grew from travel and a life spent in the American West, the colors we returned to, the forms carved by wind and water, the names on old maps most people pass without noticing.
 We believe objects should carry the memory of how they were made.
 Each piece is cast slowly, refined by eye, finished by hand, and built to outlast the space it lives in.

 About Us